jakubkulhan/phpeg/README.md

 ## Get ready

-Firstly you will need [pacc](http://github.com/jakubkulhan/pacc) for bootstrapping.
-Install *pacc* according to instructions at referred page to `$PATH`.
-Then run:

-    $ ./scripts/bootstrap.sh

-Now you can use executable `bin/phpeg`.
-To make independent executable (that does not depends on its location in filesystem), use `scripts/compile.php`.
+You can use executable `bin/phpeg`.
+To make independent executable (that does not depend on its location in filesystem), use `scripts/compile.php`.
 For example to install *phpeg* into `/usr/bin`:

-    # ./scripts/compile.php /usr/bin/pacc
+    # ./scripts/compile.php /usr/bin/phpeg

 ## Write PEGs